-A key part of Standard Life's system of governance is the ERM framework.
+A key part of Standard Life Aberdeen's system of governance is the ERM framework.
 The ERM framework includes the methods and processes used to manage risks, and identify and seize commercial opportunities related to the achievement of our objectives, protecting and enhancing value.
-It provides us with a framework for operating consistent risk management practices across Standard Life in a structured and forward-looking way that can be measured and repeated.
+It provides us with a framework for operating consistent risk management practices across Standard Life Pensions and Savings in a structured and forward-looking way that can be measured and repeated.

-All of the ERM components are interconnected and work together to provide Standard Life with a holistic framework encouraging proactive and pre-emptive risk management across the Group.
+All of the ERM components are interconnected and work together to provide the Company with a holistic framework encouraging proactive and pre-emptive risk management across the Group.